codementum/experimentr/README.md

 Experimentr is a hosting/data-collection backend and module-based frontend for web-based visualization studies.

-This entire repo is a working experiment.
-The best way to get started is to copy this repo and edit it to suite your experiment.
+This repo is a working experiment.
+The best way to get started is to copy this repo and edit it for your experiment.

+__Disclaimer: experimentr is still under development and sparsely documented.
+If you get stuck, contact me via email or file an issue.__

 Experimentr.js
 -------